davnotdev/sprig-boot/README.md

 Since the day I got my [sprig](https://sprig.hackclub.com), I've always wanted to wanted to load **every** game onto the little thing at once.
 Unfortunately, with the stock firmware, that's not possible.
-However, using some tricker, we can get close!
+However, using some javascript trickery, we can get close!

 Sprig Boot gives you a pretty menu to boot multiple sprig games with!
 How many?